philniko/project363/README.md

 ## Repository Structure
 - `script.py`: Python script for populating the database using external data sources.
 - `dbcreation.sql`: SQL file containing the commands to create the database schema.
-- `Query Implementation.sql`: SQL file with various queries for testing and implementation.
+- `QueryImplementation.sql`: SQL file with various queries for testing and implementation.
 - `erd.png`: Image of the ERD of the database.

 ---